-If you or a loved one was diagnosed with ovarian cancer, call 803-327-7800 or contact the experienced South Carolina defective product attorneys at McGowan, Hood & Felder, LLC, today for a free consultation.
+If you or a loved one was diagnosed with ovarian cancer, call 803-327-7800 or contact the experienced South Carolina defective product attorneys at McGowan, Hood, Felder & Phillips, LLC, today for a free consultation.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.